 Once we finalize the Strategy Phase, we are ready for the Plan Phase of our cloud adoption endeavor.
 This is the tricky part, because up to now, everything we did was purely academic.
 At this point we need to develop actionable migration/adoption plan, analyze the skill gaps, and map them to specific roles in the organization, and prepare the organization for the upcoming changes.
+We can proceed on the path to Digital Transformation.

 This is the point in the cloud adoption when we start looking at Governance and Management and start building a long-term strategy in these areas.
 We must break the traditional barriers and processes and shift them to then new paradigm.
 But we will get back to that.